Transcription is not fun when you have trouble hearing what the audio says.

 So what exactly should you look out for when buying transcription headphones?

 First things first, you need to pick the basic shape of your work headphones.

 We distinguish three basic types: in-ear (earphones), on-ear, and over-ear headphones.

-Earphones or earbuds are small enough to comfortably sit inside the opening of your ear canal.
+Earphones or earbuds are small enough to sit inside the opening of your ear canal.